HairySpoon/htlfc/docs/README.md

 ## Use Cases

-The original use case for HTLFC emerged when Mozilla discontinued their legacy API; a necessity to the Firefox MAFF extension which thus became obsolete.
+The original use case for HTLFC emerged when Mozilla discontinued their legacy API; essential to the Firefox MAFF extension which thus became obsolete.
 Some users were left with collections of `.maff` and `.mht` files which could no longer be opened in the absence of that extension.

 Obviously HTLFC may also be used to open and/or convert hypertext files from other sources.